Thought Provoking

 The AI dystopia fear-mongering is not not coming from the patients who struggle to be seen by a grossly inefficient healthcare system.
 150 million Americans live in federally designated mental health professional shortage areas and over half of all adults with mental illness cannot receive treatment.
 We should be asking those 28 million individuals – not a few fear-mongering elitist academics – whether they’d welcome the following news: The first large language model AI approved in the UK are now doing 40% of NHS mental health clinics doing intake for behavioral health and they are showing superior outcomes.
 In time this trend will lead to near free mental health care.
 This is the utopian side of AI – the long awaited technological revolution that can solve so much of the pain caused by our present-day systems.

 My speculation about Reinventing Societal Infrastructure with technology, allowing all 7.9 billion people on the planet to live like the top 10% richest humans, seems much more achievable now with the unveiling of AI’s ever expanding capabilities.
-Expanding basic primary care, chronic care, and specialized care (i.e., cardiology, oncology, musculoskeletal, etc) is essential to improving the health of those living in emerging markets and preventing disease.
+Expanding basic primary care, chronic care, and specialized care (i.e., cardiology, oncology, musculoskeletal, etc.) is essential to improving the health of those living in emerging markets and preventing disease.
 Near-free 24x7 doctors, accessible by every child in the world would be impossible if we were to continue relying on humans for healthcare.
 Indeed, the current debate has painfully failed to focus on the most salient consequence of AI: those who stand to be most impacted by this AI revolution are the bottom half of the planet – 4 billion people – who struggle everyday to survive.

 Twenty years ago, The Lancet found that in the 42 nations that account for 90% of global child mortality, 63% of child deaths could be prevented through more effective primary care, which amounts to 6 million lives per year.
 AI could make this near-free.
 In western nations we take for granted the preventability of diseases like diarrhea, pneumonia, measles, malaria, and perinatal HIV/AIDS transmission.
 There is no realistic path for enough human PCPs to reach and have high touch-point encounters with every child in the less privileged parts of the world.
 Should we charge forward and embrace AI as a society, I imagine that if I were to visit a village in my birth country of India, the quality of my care would be greater than if I saw a local PCP at Stanford, since the village in India will have adopted AI faster, given potential incumbent friction stateside.
 Should we worry about the remote possibility of sentient AI killing 6 million people or the certainty of six million children’s deaths every year, year after year?